huggingface/transformers/model_cards/vinai/bertweet-base/README.md

  - The corpus used to pre-train BERTweet consists of 850M English Tweets (16B word tokens ~ 80GB), containing 845M Tweets streamed from 01/2012 to 08/2019 and 5M Tweets related the **COVID-19** pandemic.
  - BERTweet does better than its competitors RoBERTa-base and [XLM-R-base](https://arxiv.org/abs/1911.02116) and outperforms previous state-of-the-art models on three downstream Tweet NLP tasks of Part-of-speech tagging, Named entity recognition and text classification.

-The general architecture and experimental results of BERTweet can be found in our [paper](https://arxiv.org/abs/2005.10200):
+The general architecture and experimental results of BERTweet can be found in our EMNLP-2020 demo [paper](https://arxiv.org/abs/2005.10200):

-    @article{BERTweet,
+    @inproceedings{bertweet,
-    title     = {{BERTweet: A pre-trained language model for English Tweets}}, author    = {Dat Quoc Nguyen, Thanh Vu and Anh Tuan Nguyen}, journal   = {arXiv preprint},
+    title     = {{BERTweet: A pre-trained language model for English Tweets}}, author    = {Dat Quoc Nguyen and Thanh Vu and Anh Tuan Nguyen}, booktitle = {Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: System Demonstrations}, year      = {2020}
-    volume    = {arXiv:2005.10200},
-    year      = {2020}
     }